 But what about social media?
 That’s the latest marketing darling, so I have to spend more time and effort on Facebook, right?

 And as for magazine apps and gadget or game apps for your magazine – why try to become a software company, when what you’re really good at is producing content?
-Email newsletters work incredibly well, and it’s what you’re good at anyway, so shelve the app ideas until you’re as big as, say, Condé Nast, and then you can afford to throw money at apps just because it’s hip.
-Otherwise, put gadget apps way down on your priority list.
+Email newsletters work well, and it’s what you’re good at, so shelve the app ideas until you’re as big as, say, Condé Nast, and then you can afford to throw money at apps just because it’s hip.
+Otherwise, moat publishers should put gadget apps way down on their priority list.

 Study after study has proven that content-driven email newsletters (as opposed to strictly retail newsletters from, say, Nordstrom or Staples) are among the most popular media that consumers read today.